 1 EFRAG acknowledges that, although agenda decisions are not authoritative, it is expected that preparers consider them carefully.
-Enforcers in many jurisdictions expect entities to apply accounting policies in line with the explanatory material in these decisions1.
+Enforcers in many jurisdictions expect entities to apply accounting policies in line with the explanatory material in these decisions.
 EFRAG supports the objective of improving the overall quality of

-1 For example, in 2011, ESMA issued a press release stating: "ESMA believes that ... rejection notes published by the IFRS Interpretations Committee often provide clarification of the standards.
+&lt;sup>1 For example, in 2011, ESMA issued a press release stating: "ESMA believes that ... rejection notes published by the IFRS Interpretations Committee often provide clarification of the standards.
 There is an expectation on the part of the stakeholders in IFRS that rejection notes concluding that IFRSs are sufficiently clear will be carefully considered by preparers in determining their accounting policies.
 In the case of a change in a previous accounting treatment following the issue of a rejection note, an issuer should apply IAS 8 and provide proper and sufficient disclosure on the reasons for the change, having regard to the particular facts and circumstances of the individual case, including reference to the rejection note."

-financial reporting by encouraging entities to further consider the explanatory material included in agenda decisions published by the IFRS IC.

-- EFRAG does not however support introducing a distinction between changes in an accounting policy arising from an agenda decision and other voluntary changes in accounting policies.
+- financial reporting by encouraging entities to further consider the explanatory material included in agenda decisions published by the IFRS IC. - EFRAG does not however support introducing a distinction between changes in accounting policy arising from an agenda decision and other voluntary changes in accounting policies.
 EFRAG notes that voluntary changes in accounting policies (whether they stem from an agenda decision or not) are allowed only insofar as they result in the financial statements providing reliable and more relevant information.
-EFRAG considers that this principle works well in practice for all voluntary changes and questions whether a distinction should be made for a subset of voluntary changes. - 3 EFRAG considers that if retrospective application is a hindrance to voluntary changes in accounting policies, then that is likely to be the case for all voluntary changes.
-Accordingly, EFRAG suggests that the IASB considers revising the threshold for relief from retrospective application of all voluntary changes in accounting policies.
-If such a threshold is, as proposed in the ED, based on the entity's assessment of costs and benefits, additional guidance for preparers would be required (see paragraphs 16 18 below).
+EFRAG considers that this principle works well in practice for all voluntary changes and questions whether a distinction should be made for a subset of voluntary changes. - 32 EFRAG considers that if retrospective application is a hindrance to voluntary changes in accounting policies, then that is likely to be the case for all voluntary changes.
+Accordingly, EFRAG suggests that the IASB considers revising the threshold for relief from retrospective application of all voluntary changes in accounting policies based on the entity's assessment of costs and benefits.